We want to help you have better relationships at work and do the best work of your lives.

 Previously, Kim was co-founder and CEO of Juice Software, a collaboration start-up, and led business development at Delta Three and Capital Thinking.
 Earlier in her career, Kim worked as a senior policy advisor at the FCC, managed a pediatric clinic in Kosovo, started a diamond cutting factory in Moscow, and was an analyst on the Soviet Companies Fund.
 She is the author of three novels; she and her husband Andy Scott are parents of twins.

 CEO & Co-Founder

-As Co-founder and CEO of Radical Candor, LLC Jason is helping the teams at companies large and small build the best relationships of their careers and achieve amazing results.
+As co-founder and CEO of Radical Candor, Jason is helping teams at companies large and small build the best relationships of their careers and achieve amazing results.